AparaV/academic-plan/README.md

 Senior Thesis (two semesters: beginning fall, ending spring):

+* [x] CSCI 4950-4, Senior Thesis
-* [x] CSCI 4348-4, Startup Essentials: Entrepreneurial Projects 1 and
+* [x] CSCI 4950-4, Senior Thesis
-* [x] CSCI 4358-4, Entrepreneurial Projects 2
+* [x] CSCI 3100-1, Software and Society

-This sequence must be taken contiguously and may not be taken before the senior year.
-Prerequisites for Senior Project include the successful completion of the college writing requirement, as well as the Computer Science Foundation (24 credit hours) plus Computer Science Core and Elective courses to reach a minimum of 36 Computer Science credit hours.
+Senior Thesis may not be taken before the senior year.
+Prerequisites for Senior Thesis include the successful completion of the college writing requirement, as well as the Computer Science Foundation (24 credit hours) plus Computer Science Core and Elective courses to reach a minimum of 36 Computer Science credit hours.
+See [Senior Thesis](http://www.colorado.edu/cs/undergraduates/bs-degree/senior-thesis) for more information.

-## Applied Mathematics Requirements
+## Math Requirements

 ### Calculus